Rochester Center for Sexual Wellness Opens in Penfield

 While urologists, gynecologists, mental health therapists and others can address the various pieces of these issues, Kranz believes that by developing an integrative team to address the complex facets of patients facing intimacy issues, patients can receive more comprehensive and efficient care.

-“They’re wonderful providers who look at the whole person,” Kranz said, “but when there’s a sexual concern, there’s a bio-psycho-social approach that is really critical for evaluating sexual concerns along marital aids guides like this one about clitoral stimulation.
+“They’re wonderful providers who look at the whole person,” Kranz said, “but when there’s a sexual concern, there’s a bio-psycho-social approach that is really critical for evaluating sexual concerns.
 They have to do with more than the one square foot of the body, but emotions, private thoughts and oftentimes, they have to do with values and cultural beliefs.
 It relies on an approach to the whole person and not just the body.”

 Housing a multi-disciplinary team in one building also makes it easier for patients who need a combination of treatments, such as mental health therapy and medical approaches.
 Instead of referring patients to providers in other locations, care providers at RCSW can send patients just down the hall.